 Learn through teaching.
 GTL challenges MIT students to synthesize and present what they know, work in a team, and communicate with peers of a different cultural background, all while sharing MIT's unique approach to science and engineering education with high school students around the world.
 GTLs are often thematic and offered in several country options per IAP.

-APPLICATION DUE: See GTL deadline here
+- APPLICATION DUE: For IAP 2025 GTL in other countries, deadline here

 Minimum GPA of 4.0 and willing to fully commit to a challenging teaching project.